otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Assumptions

-OTRv4 Prekey Server specification does not fully protect against an active attacker performing Denial of Service attacks (DoS).
+The OTRv4 Prekey Server specification can not protect against an active attacker performing Denial of Service attacks (DoS).

 During the DAKE performed by the publisher with the Prekey Server, the network